tomas-fryza/esp-micropython/labs/05-display/README.md

 ## (Optional) Experiments on your own

-1. Create six new characters in the CG RAM of the LCD controller and program a progress bar at LCD.
+1. Create six new characters in the CG RAM of the LCD controller and program a progress bar at several columns of the LCD.
 Determine how often the progress bar should be updated to accurately represent one second of progress.

    ![LCD_progress-bar_chars](images/lcd_chars_bar.png)